 • y=1xy = \frac{1}{x}

-Worked Example: Solve 3x7=113x - 7 = 11
+Worked example: solve 3x7=113x - 7 = 11

-Start by undoing the operations around xx in reverse order.
+Undo the operations around xx in reverse order.
+Add 77 to both sides:

-3x7+7=11+73x - 7 + 7 = 11 + 7
+3x7+7=11+73x=183x - 7 + 7 = 11 + 7 \quad\Rightarrow\quad 3x = 18

-Now divide both sides by 33:
+Divide both sides by 33:

 x=6x = 6

-Check the answer in the original equation:
+Check in the original equation:

 3(6)7=187=113(6) - 7 = 18 - 7 = 11

-A third mistake is dividing by a coefficient without checking the condition.
-In ax+b=cax + b = c, solving by division assumes a0a \ne 0.
-If a=0a = 0, the equation is no longer a standard linear equation in one variable.
+A third is dividing by a coefficient without checking the condition.
+In ax+b=cax + b = c, solving by division assumes a0a \ne 0; if a=0a = 0 it is no longer a standard one-variable linear equation.
+Linear equations appear wherever a quantity changes at a steady rate — budgeting, distance-and-time problems, unit pricing, simple physics — and they are often the first useful model because they are easy to solve, graph, and interpret.

 Need help with a problem?